hth313/boost41/doc/memory.rst

 .. image:: _static/exchange-4.*

-And finally enter the register to complete the instruction which is executed once you release the key:
+And finally enter the register to complete the function, which is executed when you release the key:

 .. image:: _static/exchange-5.*